winston/soloistrc_builder/README.md

 Typically, this is our workflow for setting up our developer and ci machines:

-		> mkdir workspace && cd workspace
+		> mkdir cookbooks && cd cookbooks
 		> git clone https://github.com/newcontext/pivotal_workstation

-		# Build a soloistrc file by choosing from recipes in ~/workspace/pivotal_workstation/recipes
+		# Build a soloistrc file by choosing from recipes in ~/cookbooks/pivotal_workstation/recipes

 		> gem install soloist
 		> soloist